-From the true story behind The Conjuring to the hotel that inspired The Shining, these real ghost stories might make even the skeptics believe in the paranormal.
+From the true story behind The Conjuring to the murders that inspired The Amityville Horror, these real ghost stories might make even the skeptics believe in the paranormal.

-Not everybody believes that there are real ghost stories.
-Those people are confident that we as a species have already determined what is possible and what isn’t, that there’s an absolute separation between the realms of the living and of the dead.
+Not everybody believes that there are real ghost stories buried in the annals of history.
+Skeptics are confident that there’s an absolute separation between the realms of the living and the dead.

 On the other hand, most people also know someone who has had an experience that they can’t fully explain.
-The list of these kinds of accounts across history is staggering, though there certainly isn’t much scientific proof to back them up.
-These accounts could just be spooky stories, fiction, and nothing more.
+The list of these kinds of accounts across history is staggering, though there’s also little scientific proof to back them up.

-But whether or not you are a believer, these 11 scary ghost stories will undoubtedly unnerve you.
+But whether or not you are a believer, these 11 real ghost stories will undoubtedly leave you unnerved.

-From the real-life Stanley Hotel that inspired Stephen King to write The Shining, to the apparitions of slaves wandering the Myrtles Plantation in the Deep South, these ghost stories may even have you reconsidering what you think you know.
+From the real-life Stanley Hotel that inspired Stephen King to write The Shining, to the apparitions of enslaved people wandering the Myrtles Plantation, these true ghost stories may even have you reconsidering what you think you know.

 The Real Ghost Story Of Kate Morgan, The Beautiful Stranger